Integration Guide

 Transaction fields

-You do not need to provide every metric in every report.
+You do not need to provide every signal in every report.
 Signet updates only the dimensions for which data is available.
+The Stability dimension always updates automatically based on the outcome field.

 Step 4: Query scores before transactions